MrBogomips/ScalaExtractorsLib/README.md

 Extractors supported (or planned)
 ---------------------------------
 - [x] net/IP4: Internet Address v4
+- [x] net/IP4_ClassA: Extract the net and host component of a class A address
+- [x] net/IP4_ClassB: Extract the net and host component of a class B address
+- [x] net/IP4_ClassC: Extract the net and host component of a class C address
 - [.] net/IP6: Internet Address v6 (wip)
 - [ ] net/Domain
 - [ ] net/Email